Sexercise/gpt-blockchain-manager/readme.md

 ## Running the project
 6. Run the following command in your terminal within the project directory:
   * docker compose build
-7. After the build co
+7. After the build completes, run the following command:
+  * docker compose up

+## Usage
+5. Open your browser and use the following UR